googlearchive/gwt-google-apis/language/distro-source/src/README.txt

 into the war directory.
 Please first execute command 'ant libs' in the directory of the sample project, or simply copy gwt-xxx.jar (xxx is the name of the api. e.g. maps, search) to samples/name-of-sample/war/WEB-INF/lib folder.
+If you decide to use ant, please be sure to pass to ant information about location of your GWT SDK.
+You can do it by either setting gwt.sdk property on the command line or by creating environment variable GWT_HOME.

 After copying the libraries, import the project in the samples/name-of-sample folder.